Wallyballybunnybutt/inet_4031_adduser_script/README.md

 ## "Dry Run":

-If the os.system() is commented out then it will run a "dry run" which it will print out the commands but won't change the system.
-You can see the input files without making any changes.
+You can test the script without making any system changes.
+Steps:
+Comment out all lines containing: os.system(cmd)
+Uncomment the corresponding:
+print(cmd)
+This will display the commands that would be executed without actually creating users.